 COMPOSITE BOATBUILDING

 Students study the strength, stiffness and structural mechanics of materials commonly used in composite manufacturing, so they are knowledgeable about the range of choices available to today’s boat builders.
 Students are provided instruction in fabrication techniques using those materials, from hand layup to vacuum-infusion and prepreg part-making in both open- and closed-molding environments.
 In the lab-based segment of the curriculum, students work on the fabrication of composite parts.
-Student-builders construct one or more plugs, molds and parts, starting with the lofting process and including fairing and finishing.
+Students construct one or more plugs, molds and parts, starting with the lofting process and including fairing and finishing.

-Equipment such as plural and single component spray equipment, vacuum bagging, resin infusion and wood working machinery are used.
-Throughout the school year, students examine the effects of the various composite materials on the production methods, assess structural strengths firsthand and witness how the choice of materials interfaces with the design and production of a boat.
+Equipment such as plural and single component spray equipment, vacuum bagging, resin infusion, and wood working machinery are used.
+Throughout the school year, students examine the effects of the various composite materials on the production methods, assess structural strengths firsthand, and witness how the choice of materials interfaces with the design and production of a boat.

 CLASSROOM SIZE